haseeebz/Halogen/docs/dev/goals.md

 + (**DONE**) Server/Client fails to parse json when repeated events are sent at the same time.
 + (**DONE**) The above is likely due to the fact that the current ctl follows the "One output for a single input" philosphy which means that other events are just stuck in the queue.
 This includes other AI response events which causes the crash.
-+ (**ONGOING**) So fix the ctl to either be a tui which can display events without blocking for user input.
++ (**DONE**) So fix the ctl to either be a tui which can display events without blocking for user input.
 This is easy because the client side already receives events in a non-blocking way.
 + Maybe make a GUI one day.

 ### Development